Kolot-lu/swagger-type-parser/README.md

 - Complex OpenAPI features like `discriminator` may not be fully supported
 - Prettier formatting requires Prettier to be installed in your project
 - Some edge cases in Swagger 2.0 to OpenAPI 3.x conversion may not be handled
+- Endpoint names are based on paths, not `operationId` (for consistency and predictability)

 ## Future Improvements